dev-sec/puppet-os-hardening/README.md

 bundle exec kitchen list

 # fast test on one machine
-bundle exec kitchen test default-ubuntu-16-04
+bundle exec kitchen test ubuntu-16-04-puppet5

 # test on all machines
 bundle exec kitchen test

-# for development
-bundle exec kitchen create default-ubuntu-16-04 bundle exec kitchen converge default-ubuntu-16-04 bundle exec kitchen verify default-ubuntu-16-04
 ```

-For more information see [test-kitchen](http://kitchen.ci/docs/getting-started)

-### CI testing of forks
+### CI testing of PRs & forks

-You can enable testing of your fork in [Travis CI](http://travis-ci.org/).
-By default you will get linting and spec tests.

-Integration tests of this repository are conducted using [Microsoft Azure](https://azure.microsoft.com/).

-If you want to have integration tests for your fork, you will have to add following [environment variables](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings) in the settings of your fork:

-* `AZURE_SUBSCRIPTION_ID` - subscription id
-* `AZURE_CLIENT_ID`- id of registered application
-* `AZURE_CLIENT_SECRET`- secret of registered application
-* `AZURE_TENANT_ID`- id of Azure Active Directory
-* `CI_SSH_KEY` - private part of some ssh key, in base64 encoded form (e.g. `cat id_rsa | base64 -w0 ; echo`)
+Your patches will automatically get tested via [Travis CI](http://travis-ci.org/).
+The test summary is visible on Github in your PR, details can be found on the corresponding [Travis puppet-os-hardening page](https://travis-ci.org/dev-sec/puppet-os-hardening).

 ## Contributors + Kudos